dtinit/data-transfer-project/Documentation/Keys.md

 # API Keys
 To use the Data Transfer Project each instance needs to get its own set of API keys for each service they want to interact with.
-This has many reasons and benifits:
+This has many reasons and benefits:

  - **Isolation** Each instance of DTP having its own API keys means that each instance is isloated from the others.
 So quota and abuse issues in one